tbala2805/basicAPI/README.md

 ##As a bonus

 you may try sample.py to say hello to the world!
-ANd start learning fastapi better
+# Start learning Web building